 SSCC provides two categories of storage space for individual users: home directory space and short term disk space.
-Both types of individual disk space are described in the SSCC's Member Handbook including quotas and backup policies.
+Both types of individual disk space are described in the SSCC's policies page including quotas and backup policies.

 If you are working on a research project with a group of people, we can provide you with separate storage space on Windows or Linux that you can all share.
 If you'd like project space you may fill out the online form.
 If you need your account added to a research project space, ask the person who set up the project (usually a faculty member) to contact SSCC's Help Desk on your behalf.

 Please help keep costs down by using disk space wisely:

 - Move files to project disks, if appropriate.